-The far-reaching work of the Institute is funded by our membership subscriptions and the occassional donation.
+The far-reaching work of the HGI is funded by our membership subscriptions, and occasional donations.

-If you've found this site useful and would like to support our work, please consider becoming an Associate Member.
+The Institute needs the support of people like you to continue its work.
+If you've found this site useful and would like to help, please consider becoming an Associate Member.

-Joining the Human Givens Institute is a great way to connect up with other practically minded people who are interested in, and working to improve, the collective mental health and quality of life of people in all societies.
+Being a member of the Human Givens Institute is a great way to connect up with like-minded people who are interested in, and working to improve, the collective mental health and quality of life of people worldwide.

 If you can help in any other way, please contact us.

 Human Givens Foundation